"Surrogate Species" in the Southwest

 As part of our modernized approach to conservation, called Strategic Habitat Conservation, the U.S. Fish and Wildlife Service and our partners are in the process of identifying “surrogate species” throughout the country to help focus our efforts.

 Surrogate species are plants and animals that distinctly signal the health of ecosystems.
 According to the Fish and Wildlife Service’s Draft Technical Guidance on this subject, surrogate species are defined as “species that are used to represent other species or aspects of the environment.”

 Identifying surrogate species is necessary because it is no longer feasible or efficient to carry out conservation on a species-by-species or habitat-by-habitat basis.
 Focusing on surrogate species, and the condition of the broader ecosystems they represent, helps us maximize our resources and act proactively on behalf of many species before they are put at serious risk.

 Ultimately, the decisions we make about surrogate species will guide our conservation efforts by helping us identify desired conservation outcomes indicative of a functioning landscape.
 Strategic Habitat Conservation leads us to these desired outcomes.

 The Fish and Wildlife Service is working to finalize technical guidance relating to the selection of surrogate species, building on broad feedback received from many partners.
-We will be collaborating with State and Federal agencies, Tribal Governments and other Native American groups, and others in the conservation community to develop an initial list of potential surrogate species late in 2013.
+We are collaborating with states and other organizations in the conservation community to develop an initial list of potential surrogate species.

 For more information on the Science Applications program and “surrogate species,” please contact: